Codecademy/docs/content/html/concepts/links/links.md

 ## Link Element

-The [`<link>`](https://www.codecademy.com/resources/docs/html/tags/link) tag is used to connect the document to an outside resource, most commonly stylesheets.
+The [`<link>`](https://www.codecademy.com/resources/docs/html/tags/link) tag is used to connect the document to an outside resource, most commonly stylesheets, via the [`<head>`](https://www.codecademy.com/resources/docs/html/tags/head) tag.
 Unlike most elements, which come as opening and closing tags, the `<link />` is self-closing and only contains attributes.

 The two primary attributes are: